 Food Justice Leader

-Mission: TNDC develops community and provides affordable housing and services for people with low incomes in the Tenderloin and throughout San Francisco, to promote equitable access to opportunity and resources.
+Mission: Tenderloin Neighborhood Development Corporation (TNDC) provides affordable housing and services for low-income people in the Tenderloin and throughout San Francisco, to promote equitable access to opportunity and resources.

-Established in 1981, TNDC has grown to employ over 430 staff, to develop, own, manage and provide supportive services in 42 properties that offer deeply affordable housing for 4,800 tenants, and to expand its work in community organizing and afterschool programming.
+Established in 1981, TNDC has grown to employ more than 430 staff, to develop, own, manage and provide supportive services in 42 properties that offer deeply affordable housing for nearly 4,800 tenants, and to expand its work in community organizing and afterschool programming.
 TNDC is viewed as a trusted and well-organized community ally locally and a practice leader nationally.
 In San Francisco, TNDC envisions diverse communities where people with low incomes can fulfill their potential and meet their basic needs.
-In the Tenderloin, TNDC stands as a catalyst for advancing community interests and a force for expanding the choices that enhance livability, such as housing, employment, education, food, cultural activities, and open spaces.
+TNDC stands as a catalyst for advancing community interests and a force for expanding the choices that enhance livability, such as housing, employment, education, food, cultural activities, and open spaces.

 TNDC values are: Integrity, Excellence, Inclusion, Collaboration and Equity